matthewlong29/PareAndFlourish_Site/_posts/2017-03-05-how-to-be-productive-when-youd-rather-just-go-home.md

 image:
   teaser: how-to-be-productive.jpg
   feature: how-to-be-productive.jpg
-  alt: "How to be Productive (When You’d Rather Just Go Home)"

 tags: Productivity Tips, How to be Productive, How to be Motivated

-comments: true
 ---

 At 10AM, we’re alert and ready for anything the day throws at us.
 If only that feeling lasted until the last item on the to-do list was crossed off.
 Once 2PM rolls around, we’ve had a filling lunch, our necks are stiff from staring at the computer, and all we can think about it what to make for dinner.